 Governmental section 457(b) plans.
 Report on Form 1099-R, not Form W-2, income tax withholding and distributions from a governmental section 457(b) plan maintained by a state or local government employer.
 Distributions from a governmental section 457(b) plan to a participant or beneficiary include all amounts that are paid from the plan.
-For more information, see Notice 2003-20 which is on page 894 of Internal Revenue Bulletin 2003-19, available at www.irs.gov/pub/irs-irbs/irb03-19.pdf.
-Also see Section 457(b) plan distributions on page R-10 for information on distribution codes.
+For more information, see Notice 2003-20 which is on page 894 of Internal Revenue Bulletin 2003-19, at www.irs.gov/pub/irs-irbs/irb03-19.pdf.
+Also see Section 457(b) plan distributions on page 10 for information on distribution codes.

 Nonqualified plans.
 Report any reportable distributions from commercial annuities.
 Report distributions to employee plan participants from section 409A nonqualified deferred compensation plans including nongovernmental section 457(b) plans on Form W-2, not on Form 1099-R; for nonemployees, these payments are reportable on Form 1099-MISC.
-However, report distributions to beneficiaries of deceased plan participants on Form 1099-R. See box 1 on page R-6.
+However, report distributions to beneficiaries of deceased plan participants on Form 1099-R. See box 1 on page 7.

 Section 404(k) dividends.
 Generally, distributions from an employee stock ownership plan (ESOP), including a tax credit ESOP, are reported on Form 1099-DIV, Dividends and Distributions.
-However, if the distribution is a total distribution and contains section 404(k) dividends, report these dividends on Form 1099-R.
+However, if the distribution is a total distribution and contains section 404(k) dividends, you may report the entire amount on Form 1099-R or you may report the dividends on Form 1099-DIV and the remaining amount on Form 1099-R.